 It can also help your dog manage or even prevent diabetes by improving her sensitivity to insulin.

 If your dog is suffering from inflammation, feed her goat’s milk in her next meal.
-The enzymes in the milk can reduce the bacteria causing inflammation in her gut.
-They can also reduce inflammation elsewhere in the body, relieving discomfort.
+The enzymes in goat's milk can reduce the bacteria causing inflammation in her gut.
+They also reduce inflammation elsewhere in the body, relieving discomfort.
 For this reason, goat’s milk is also ideal for dogs suffering from food or environmental allergies.

 Goat’s milk allows your dog to receive a daily intake of some essential vitamins and minerals, including: